{user_name}

 Radar pulse

-The blue rings with glowing trails represent the radar pulses traveling at 300,000 km/s, which are shown here greatly slowed down.
+The blue rings with glowing trails represent the radar pulses that travel at 300,000 km/s, which are shown here greatly slowed down.

-The signals start at the lower sensor, are reflected at the upper one and return synchronously at equal distance, or delayed at different distances.
+The signals start at the lower sensor, are reflected at the upper one and return synchronously at equal distances, or with a time delay at different distances.

 This illustrates the principle of time-of-flight measurement.